 Once a month, the Adam Smith Club hosts a movie night, followed by an informal discussion about how the film’s underlying themes relate to human nature and free enterprise.

 Integral to the Center’s educational outreach are two majors dedicated to the study of free enterprise: the Bachelor’s of Science in Political Economy and the Bachelor’s of Science in Business and Free Enterprise.
 Political Economy examines the ways in which politics, law and economics work together to support a full-functioning free enterprise system.
 Business and Free Enterprise major places a unique emphasis on economic theory and political science, helping majors understand business transactions from a broader, social perspective.
-Read more about each major and its curriculum (links to PE and B&FE homepages)
+Read more about each major and its curriculum (see Political Economy and Business and Free Enterprise)

 Introduction to the Philosophy of Business